life-itself/web3/notes/fintech-incrementalism-and-responsible-innovation.md

 # Summary

+### November 2022 update

+We are adding a brief update to this piece to note the spectacular collapse of one of the world's largest crypto exchanges, FTX, in late 2022.
+This provides compelling further evidence that crypto is not a legitimate fintech evolution nor does it in any way characterise responsible innovation.
+Find out more via our [deep dive on the FTX collapse](/notes/post-ftx-collapse.md), and its tragic vindication of our analysis.

 ## Claim steel-manned

 Building more complex financial models and products allows us to create more antifragile structures that remove or disperse [risk](../concepts/risk.md) from the broader [market](../concepts/market.md) that the public benefits from.
 We can see real world examples of this: mortgage-backed securities have enabled more democratic and more liquid access to mortgage credit; volaitility in the price of products has been reduced by creating future products, eg the volatility of chicken nuggets is solved by creating synthetic futures on corn and soymeal commodities that would hedge the chicken producer’s exposure to underlying price fluctuations.